 If sugar is on your health radar, you’re not alone.
-Many are drawn to its sweet taste like a bee is to honey.
-Whether you’re trying to manage weight or simply eat a more healthful diet, it can be hard to reconcile public health recommendations to limit sugar with trending advice and your desire for sugar’s sweet taste.
-Be informed by learning what sugars are, how to spot them, and how to enjoy their sweet taste while supporting your health.
+Many are drawn to its sweet taste like a bee to honey.
+Whether you’re concerned about weight or simply want eat a more healthful diet, it can be hard to reconcile public health recommendations to limit sugar with trending advice and your desire for its sweet taste.
+Be informed by reading about sugar’s sweet facts – learn what they are, how to spot them, and how to enjoy their sweet taste while supporting your health.

 Sugars are simple carbohydrates, also known as simple sugars.
-They’re naturally found in fruits and dairy, but the vast majority of dietary sugars come from the many forms of added sugars, including:
+They’re naturally found in fruits and dairy, but the vast majority of dietary sugars come from the many forms of added sugars

 - anhydrous dextrose